secureCodeBox/secureCodeBox/README.md

 ![secureCodeBox](docs/resources/logo.png "secureCodeBox")

 > _secureCodeBox_ is a docker based, modularized toolchain for continuous security scans of your software project.
+It's goal is to orchestrate and easily automate a bunch of security-testing tools out of the box.

 ## Overview